MANAGEMENT DISCUSSION & ANALYSIS

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

-During the financial year under review there were no significant and material orderspassed by the regulators or Courts or Tribunals which would impact the going concernstatus of the Company and its future operations.
+During the Financial Year under review there were no significant and material orderspassed by the Regulators or Courts or Tribunals which could impact the going concernstatus of the Company and its future operations.

 Your Company reaffirms its commitment to best corporate governance practices.
-Pursuantto Regulation 34 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 a Management Discussion and Analysis Corporate Governance Report and AuditorsCertificate regarding compliance of conditions of Corporate Governance are made a part ofthis Annual Report.
-The Corporate Governance Report which forms part of this Report alsocovers the following:
+Pursuantto Regulation 34 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 a Management Discussion and Analysis Corporate Governance Report and Auditors'Certificate regarding compliance of conditions of Corporate Governance are made a part ofthis Report.
+The Corporate Governance Report also covers the following: